 3. Prep her for the polls

 Walk her through what voting is really like.
-Let her know that there might be a lot of people in line and that you might have to wait a while to take your turn.
+Let her know that millions of people all around the country are voting.
+If you're voting from home, talk to her about the reasons why that is an important option and why some people need different ways to vote.
+If you're heading to the polls, let her know there might be a lot of people in line and that you may have to wait a while to take your turn.
 Ask her to think about a book or quiet toy she’d like to bring with her so she doesn’t get bored!
 And make sure she knows that she can’t tell other people in line who they should or should not vote for—despite how excited she might be about her candidate.
 That’s considered “electioneering,” (in other words, trying to persuade people to vote for a certain candidate) which is not allowed within 100 feet of a polling place.

-On the big day, go ahead and take your girl with you to vote.
+If you're voting in person on the big day and feel safe doing so, go ahead and take your girl with you to vote.
 Children are allowed to join their parents at the polls in all 50 states as well as in Washington, D.C., but some states have certain rules about how many children are permitted, so it’s a good idea to call your local election commission ahead of time if you’re planning on bringing more than one or two children.
+Make sure your kids know to remain masked and to keep their distance from other voters.
 When you get to your confidential voting booth, fill out the ballot yourself, then have your daughter either pull the lever, push the button, or help feed your ballot into the machine (however it’s done in your area!).
 Playing an active role in your vote will make a more lasting impression on her and help her feel more like an active participant in the election.